 Please email your submissions (text and photos) to Dianne.

 Local Plant Sales

-- American Horticultural Society's Spring Garden Market at River Farms in April
+American Horticultural Society Spring Garden Market at River Farm, April 12 & 13

-- Mount Vernon Historic Plant and Garden Sale in April and May
+Mt.
+Vernon Historic Plant and Garden Sale, April 27 to May 27

 * Note that you'll need to bring your own shovel and bucket.